hlowman/ucsb_r_workshop/README.md

 # Introduction to R for Ecologists - UC Santa Barbara

+## Thank you!

+Thank you to everyone who attended our live workshop!!
+Below you will find the original schedule along with the live coding scripts and (coming soon) video recordings of each workshop session.

 ### Online
 ### April 1 - 2
 ### 9:00am - 4:00pm (Los Angeles, PDT) / 5:00pm - 12:00am (London, GMT) / 10:30pm - 5:30am (New Delhi, IST)